LDKid/LDKid.github.io/_about/en/courses/gp.md

 # Create an Android App with Kotlin
 ## Oct 2022

-In this 1.5 hours class I created my first Kotlin Android app, which was a guessing game.
+In this 1.5 hours class, I created my first Kotlin Android app, which was a guessing game.
 The app would select a random number between 1 and 25 and the user would write their guess in an input field and press the submit button.
-It would then display a hint (too high or too low) until the user wrote the correct number, at which point it will display the amount of guesses it took.
+It would then display a hint (too high or too low) until the user wrote the correct number, at which point it will display the number of guesses it took.

 Check out the guided project [here](https://www.coursera.org/projects/android-app-kotlin).